 Getting your nutrition from “brain food” provides it with carbohydrates for energy, proteins to create brain chemicals, and fats to build healthy brain cells.

-The right brain foods also provide the micronutrients needed — vitamins, minerals, antioxidants, and phytonutrients — to create new brain cells and protect and repair existing ones.
+Brain power foods also provide the micronutrients needed — vitamins, minerals, antioxidants, and phytonutrients — to create new brain cells and protect and repair existing ones.

 Most people eat for taste, convenience, or their waistline.
 But we think eating for your brain is a lot smarter!